druchefavour/Portfolio/README.md

   * Include
     resume.html

-* Create the index.php and composer.json inside Bootstrap-Portfolio
+* Create the index.php and composer.json inside Portfolio
-  * Inside <index.php> we must have
+  * Inside index.php we must have
    <?php include_once("yourFileNameHere"); ?>
-  and inside the <composer.json> file we must have
+  and inside the composer.json file we must have
     {}

 * Deploy the new Bootstrap-powered portfolio to Heroku.